EGI-Federation/documentation/content/en/internal/configuration-database/adding-new-projects/_index.md

 ---
-title: "Adding a new Project"
+title: "Adding a new project"
-weight: 30
+weight: 90
 type: "docs"
 description: >-
-  How to create a new Project in EGI Configuration Database.
+  How to create a new project in EGI Configuration Database.
 ---

 ## Introduction